-© The Financial Reporting Council Limited 2014 The Financial Reporting Council Limited is a company limited by guarantee.
+© The Financial Reporting Council Limited 2016 The Financial Reporting Council Limited is a company limited by guarantee.
 Registered in England number 2486368.
-Registered Office: 5th Floor, Aldwych House, 71-91 Aldwych, London WC2B 4HN.
+Registered Office: 8th Floor, 125 London Wall, London EC2Y 5AS

-- 1. This document provides guidance for members of the Financial Reporting Council (the "FRC") Disciplinary and Appeal Tribunals (the "Tribunal" or "Tribunals") when considering the imposition of sanctions under paragraphs 9(8)(i) and 10(12)(i) of the Accountancy Scheme (the "Scheme") and Accountancy Regulations (the "Regulations") on Members and Member Firms as defined in the Scheme. - 2.
+- 1. This document provides guidance for members of the Financial Reporting Council (the "FRC") Disciplinary and Appeal Tribunals (the "Tribunal" or "Tribunals") when considering the imposition of sanctions under paragraphs 9(8)(i) and 10 (12)(i) of the Actuarial Scheme (the "Scheme") and Actuarial Regulations (the "Regulations") on Members as defined in the Scheme. - 2.
 Although expressed as guidance for members of Tribunals, this guidance will also be relevant to Executive Counsel, to members of the Case Management Committee and to any member of the Tribunal Panel appointed to consider a Proposed Settlement Agreement when discharging their respective responsibilities under the Scheme. - 3.
 Terms defined in the Scheme shall have the same meaning in this guidance. - 4.
-This guidance is made by the Conduct Committee of the FRC pursuant to paragraph 3(ii) of the Scheme which: - empowers the Conduct Committee to provide any Tribunal with guidance concerning the exercise of its duties under the Scheme; and - requires any Tribunal to have regard to any such guidance. - 5.
+This guidance is made by the Conduct Committee of the FRC pursuant to paragraph 3(ii) of the Scheme which: - a. empowers the Conduct Committee to provide any Tribunal with guidance concerning the exercise of its duties under the Scheme; and - b. requires any Tribunal to have regard to any such guidance. - 5.
 This document is intended to provide guidance to Tribunal members on the approach to be taken when considering whether and, if so, what sanctions are appropriate in any given case.
-It is intended to - promote proportionality, clarity, consistency and transparency in decision-making; and - ensure that all parties are aware from the outset of the approach likely to be taken by a Tribunal when determining what sanction to impose.
+It is intended to: - a. promote proportionality, clarity, consistency and transparency in decision-making; and - b. ensure that all parties are aware from the outset of the approach likely to be taken by Tribunal when determining what sanction to impose.